ChennadeBrown/Project1-558/README.md

 ```

 The following function will allow the user to query the Countries API by
-column.
-To subset by rows the user can enter the column name and row to
+column by entering the column name or all.
+To subset by rows the user
-be selected in the filter function.
+can enter the column name and row to be selected in the filter function.

 ``` r
 CtryFun <- function(type = "all"){